The Picture of Dorian Gray: Summary

 To escape the guilt of his crime, Dorian goes to an opium den, where, unbeknownst to him, an older James Vane is present.
-James has been seeking vengeance upon Dorian ever since Sibyl's death but had no leads to pursue as the only thing he knew about Dorian was the nickname she called him.
+James has been seeking vengeance upon Dorian ever since Sibyl's death but has had no leads to pursue as the only thing he knew about Dorian was the nickname she called him.
 There, however, he hears someone refer to Dorian as "Prince Charming".
 James accosts Dorian, who deceives him into believing he is too young to have known Sibyl, as his face is still that of a young man.
 James relents and releases Dorian but is then approached by a woman from the den who reproaches James for not killing Dorian.
 She confirms Dorian's identity and explains that he has not aged in eighteen years.